scrtlabs/secret.js/README.md

 const url = "TODO get from https://github.com/scrtlabs/api-registry";

-// To create a readonly secret.js client, just pass in a gRPC-web endpoint const secretjs = new SecretNetworkClient({
+// To create a readonly secret.js client, just pass in a LCD endpoint const secretjs = new SecretNetworkClient({
   chainId: "secret-4",
   url,